WilliamVenner/SquadHeightmapRipper/README.md

 In the event of an error, the program will exit with code 1 and print the error message to stderr.

-In the event of success, the program will exit with code 0 and output the following to stdout:
+In the event of success, the program will exit with code 0 and output a bunch of [relevant data](SquadHeightmapRipper/Program.cs#L448) to stdout.

-1. Little endian 4-byte unsigned integer of width
-2. Little endian 4-byte unsigned integer of height
-3. Little endian 2-byte unsigned short of heightmap data

 # License